 Liquid tin can be reused and a small bottle will last you a long time.
 Make sure the liquid does not get dirty as you pour it out and back into the bottle.
 Find a very clean plastic container that is just a bit larger than your board and fill it with tin; not too much but enough for your board to rock through it.
 Use nitrile gloves and do it outside or in a well-ventilated area.

 First clean the board with acetone or alcohol, wiping it with paper towels.
 Acetone works better; it is stronger than the alcohol (however, I only had 91% alcohol, perhaps a stronger one works better?)
 Acetone will slightly corrode the copper and hence a slight green/blue tint on the wipes.
 It will instantly clean the photoresist.
 After cleaning wash the board in the water and dry it with a paper towel.

 Dump the board into a tray with liquid tin and start rocking it from side to side.
 Within a minute copper will be covered with tin.
 Keep doing it for about a minute as the tin is chemically bonding and building a layer over copper.
 Rinse with clean water and dry it with a towel.

 Pour the unused liquid tin back into its container to be reused.

 You can repeat tinning if you see any parts of the board getting darker (oxidizing).
 I have repeated it after a drilling stage due to one corner somehow getting oxidized (tin will also oxidize, but it will take much longer).
-Perhaps I did not bath it in liquid tin long enough the first time around and the tin layer was too thin.
-In fact, it looked a bit blotchy after the first tinning as you can see on the picture below.
+Perhaps I did not bathe it in liquid tin long enough the first time around and the tin layer was too thin.
+In fact, it looked a bit blotchy after the first tinning as you can see in the picture below.
 I believe that was caused by not properly drying the board after washing it with acetone.